stecrotti/xorsat/readme.md

 # XOR-SAT formulas and p-spin Ising model
-This was produced as a project for a university course in Fall '19.
+This work was produced for a university course in Fall '19.
 It is based on [M. Mézard, F. Ricci-Tersenghi, R. Zecchina, *Two Solutions to Diluted p-Spin Models and XORSAT Problems*, Journal of Statistical Physics, 2003](http://chimera.roma1.infn.it/FEDERICO/Publications_files/2003_JSP_111_505.pdf).